MicrosoftDocs/memdocs/memdocs/intune/fundamentals/get-started-with-intune.md

 1. **[Confirm your devices are supported](supported-devices-browsers.md)**.
 Confirm your Android, iOS/iPadOS, macOS, and Windows devices are supported.
 If your organization includes devices that aren't supported, then the policies aren't applied to those devices.

 2. **[Customize your domain name](custom-domain-name-configure.md)**.
-By default, a domain named something like `your-domain.onmicrosoft.com` is automatically created in Azure AD. `onmicrosoft.com` can be customized for your organization.
+By default, a domain named something like `your-domain.onmicrosoft.com` is automatically created in Azure AD.
+The `onmicrosoft.com` part of the domain can be customized for your organization.
 When you customize, it also gives users a familiar domain when connecting to Intune and using organization resources.

 3. **[Sign in to Intune](account-sign-up.md)**.
 When you sign in, you may be prompted to enter information about your organization.
 Intune can be opened directly from the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) or the [Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=2024339).